Tallinn - sounds good

 Hostels for long term stay:

-The Tallinn programme can host about 10 students per year from the partner universities.
+The Tallinn programme can host about 10 students per year from our partner universities.
 Incoming students are welcome in the first and second semester.
-Outgoing students can go on an exchange in the first and second semester.
+Outgoing students can go on an exchange in the first and second semester as well.

 The fall semester runs from the last week of August until mid-January.